 Want to Test Your Progesterone?
 Here’s What a PdG Test Can Tell You

 Progesterone plays a key role in the menstrual cycle and early pregnancy.
-For couples trying to conceive, monitoring progesterone levels via progesterone testing is a reliable way to confirm that ovulation has occurred.
+For couples trying to conceive, tracking progesterone levels via progesterone testing is a reliable way to confirm that ovulation has occurred.

 However, gone are the days where you have to go to the doctor’s office for a progesterone test.
 With at-home PdG (the urine metabolite of progesterone) testing now available, confirming ovulation is much easier and more accessible than ever before.